arepaFlipper/PointOfSale/README.md

   **4.** Add, modify, remove products from warehouse inventory.

-  **5.** Generate periodic reports on receipts and expenses of warehouse inventory products.
+  **5.** Generate periodic reports on billings and expenses of warehouse inventory products.

   **6.** Manage price lists, modify, add or remove prices to products.